Wondering what the best way for employees to work more efficiently is? According to a…

 Research done by the team at security.org points out that 68% of US adults today claim to use either free or paid VPN for work or personal use, equating to around 142 million users.

 As Covid accelerates, it means new monitoring challenges for IT amid a high VPN adoption.
+That’s where VPN monitoring comes so your remote employees can connect and access corporate resources.

 What is VPN Monitoring?